Why Is My Car Revving On Its Own While Driving, Stationary Or In Park?

 How to inspect?

-A bad air filter looks dark in color or gey.
+A bad air filter looks dark in color.
 The dirt in the air filter causes turbulence in the airflow.
 Due to disturbance in the airflow, the car may rev on its own.

-A bad idle air control valve is also one of the most common causes of a car revving on its own.
-The idle air control valve (IACV) is ECU-controlled and is responsible for regulating the amount of air entering the engine at idle.
+A faulty idle air control valve can also cause your car to rev unexpectedly.
+The idle air control valve (IACV) regulates the amount of air entering the engine at idle speeds in order to keep the RPM steady.

-At idle, the butterfly valve of the throttle body is almost closed.
-So, the idle air control valve allows the air to bypass the throttle plate and enter the air intake manifold.
+When the car is idling, the butterfly valve in the throttle body is almost closed.
+So, the idle air control valve allows air to bypass the throttle plate and enter the air intake manifold.

 The following Youtube video is quite helpful to understand the working of idle air control valves.